Thomas Barber alias Nynne

-In 1662 Thomas Barber's uncle, John Barber, was also living in Frant as the burial of his wife is recorded there "Mary, wife of John Barber, Retherfield".
-John was the only brother of Thomas's father and may have played a role in the young Thomas' upbringing given that his father died when he was nine years old.3
+In 1662 Thomas Barber's uncle, John Barber, was also living in Frant as the burial of his wife is recorded there: "Mary, wife of John Barber, Retherfield".
+John was the only brother of Thomas's father and may have played a role in the young Thomas' upbringing given that his father died when he was nine years old.6

 By 1672 Thomas was living in Tonbridge in Kent, and so began a period where the family lived there for the next 170 years, although they maintained a connection to Rotherfield through the ownership of the Drapers property.

-Thomas Barber alias Nynne and Mary Rootes obtained a marriage license on 11 October 1672 at Chevening, Kent, England.4 "11 Oct 1672 Thomas Barber alias Nin, of Tunbridge, Kent, Bachr, abt 30, & Mary Rootes, of the same, Spr, abt 25, at own disp; alleged by Edwd Clarke, of Cheevening, Kent, Dr of Divy; at Cheevening."
+Thomas Barber alias Nynne and Mary Rootes obtained a marriage licence on 11 October 1672 at Chevening, Kent, England.7 "11 Oct 1672 Thomas Barber alias Nin, of Tunbridge, Kent, Bachr, abt 30, & Mary Rootes, of the same, Spr, abt 25, at own disp; alleged by Edwd Clarke, of Cheevening, Kent, Dr of Divy; at Cheevening."
 There is a gap in the parish register for Chevening from June 1651 restarting in 1685.
-There are also no surviving Bishop's Transcripts so without this licence the marriage would have been lost.5
+There are also no surviving Bishop's Transcripts so without this licence the marriage would have been lost.8

 In 1677 there is a manorial record of the transfer of the Bonnetts and Bathelands properties from Thomas Nynne alias Barbour to Edmund Latter, likely a family relative of Thomas given that his mother's maiden name was also Latter.
-These are the properties in Rotherfield village that were leased by Thomas to his mother Anne in 1662 and first held by John Nynne in 1530.
-The transfer is probably subsequent to the death of Anne, although no burial has been found for her.
+It is even possible that Edmund Latter is Thomas Barber's step brother (born Edmond Heath but could have changed his name if raised by the Latter family after their father's early death).
+These are the properties in Rotherfield village that were leased to Thomas by his mother Anne in 1662 and first held by John Nynne in 1530.
+The transfer is almost certainly subsequent to the death of Anne, although no burial has been found for her.
 The document is transcribed below.